-WHEREAS, Pursuant to Treasure Island Mobility Management Agency's (TIMMA's) Fiscal Policy, TIMMA shall adopt an annual budget each year, and the purpose of the Annual Budget is to provide management guidance and control over disbursement of TIMMA's revenues in accordance with the adopted work program as determined by the Board and as set forth in other policies; and
+Pursuant to TIMMA's Fiscal Policy, TIMMA shall adopt an annual budget each year.
+The purpose of the Annual Budget is to provide management guidance and control over disbursement of TIMMA's revenues in accordance with the adopted work program as determined by the Board and as set forth in other policies.
+TIMMA's fiscal year extends from July 1 of each calendar year through June 30 of the following calendar year.